clicknium/clicknium-docs/doc/api/python/webdriver/attach_by_title_url.md

         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
-    &emsp;[Browser](./doc/api/python/webdriver/browser/browser.md) object, you can execute following operations in the browser: find_element, close_tab, refresh and so on.
+    &emsp;[BrowserTab](./doc/api/python/webdriver/browser/browser_tab.md) object, you can execute following operations in the browser tab: find_element, find_elements, close, refresh and so on.

 **Example:**
 ***